Why You Need to Hire a Berkeley Drug Lawyer

 They Have Access to Expert Witness Testimony

-To further produce reasonable doubt in your case, a drug attorney can recruit the help of expert witnesses to testify on your behalf.
+To further produce reasonable doubt in your case, an attorney can recruit the help of expert witnesses to testify on your behalf.
 These experts could help discredit the prosecution’s claims and add a layer of difficulty to proving your guilt.

 Morris Law Defends Against All Drug Charges